Bookkeeping membership (AATQB)

 Join a bookkeeping community: become part of a networking community, joining other AAT bookkeeping members at events, both face-to-face and online, to share experiences and support your professional development.

-Keep your skills up to date: once approved you’ll need to complete CPD to keep your skills and knowledge sharp.
-To help you with this, you’ll have access to hundreds of technical resources on essential topics in the AAT Knowledge Hub.
-Plus, you’ll benefit from free and discounted events and webinars, and regular industry updates via your AAT e-newsletter.
+Keep your skills up to date: you'll need to complete CPD to keep your skills and knowledge sharp.
+We give you hundreds of essential resources in the AAT Knowledge Hub, plus free and discounted events, and regular industry updates in your newsletter.

 Save money with AAT Rewards: your exclusive rewards site can help you save money on the things you buy every day.
 Find great offers on everything from cinema tickets to holidays and insurance.